 List of the Best Mattresses for Sciatica Sufferers

-The next model on the list of the best mattresses for sciatica is this hybrid by Winkbed.
-This mattress is a good option for those who want to sleep cool without sacrificing nice cradling.
+Our next mention of the best mattresses for sciatica is this hybrid mattress by Winkbed which offers more body weight support than the all-foam Puffy mattress.
+The Winkbed mattress is in our list of top-rated products because it helps to sleep cool without sacrificing nice cradling.

 The Winkbed uses a dual-coil system for targeted support (larger-gauge coils for the base and micro-coils on top to aid spinal alignment).
 The edges are reinforced with coils all across the perimeter of the mattress.
 As for the 2 comfort layers, they use foam for pressure relief.
 The top layer is infused with cooling gel and combined with the breathable spring system; it makes the Winkbed ideal for hot sleepers with sciatica.